TCU vs. Arizona State: Odds, spread, over/under - NCAA Tournament First Round

 TCU vs. Arizona State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup at individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite